Bernhard Vogel: Life after politics

 From 2001 until 2009, Vogel served again as president of the Konrad Adenauer Foundation in Berlin.

-In 2012 Vogel was awarded the Mercator Visiting Professorship for Political Management at the Universität Essen-Duisburg's NRW School of Governance.
+In 2012, Vogel was awarded the Mercator Visiting Professorship for Political Management at the Universität Essen-Duisburg's NRW School of Governance.
 He gave both seminars and lectures at the university.

 Vogel was nominated by his party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

+Personal life and death

+Vogel was a devout Roman Catholic.
+He was single and had no children.
+His brother was the SPD politician Hans-Jochen Vogel (1926–2020), a former mayor of Munich and Berlin, federal minister of justice and candidate for chancellorship.
+He had lived in Speyer. since 1965.

+Vogel died in Speyer on 2 March 2025, at the age of 92.